 Are New Jersey Court Records Public?

-Note that parties and certain authorized persons may be able to gain access to confidential records of the court on request.
+Note that parties and certain authorized persons may be able to gain access to confidential records of the Court on request.

 How Do I Find Court Records in New Jersey?